mohan2020/w2hsite/site/content/platform/index.md

       iconcolor: "#49A078"
       feature: Two way Texting
       text: >
-        Texting (SMS) has been shown repeatedly to be a very effective way of communicating with patients since it works irrespective of the kind of phone the patient has.
+        Texting (SMS) has repeatedly been demonstrated to be a very effective way of communicating with patients since it works irrespective of the kind of phone the patient has.
 Texts can be sent out based on set schedules and / or rules.
 These configuration rules can be as simple as responding with a personalized "Great job, John Appleseed" or as complex as evaluating blood pressure values and responding with an provider or nurse alert
     - icon: list-alt
       iconcolor: "#49A078"
       feature: Integrated Survey Management
       text: >
-        In cases where more data needs to be collected where a form or a survey makes more sense - demographics, symptoms etc., the system offers that ability too.
-You can either integrate with Qualtrics or create your own surveys from scratch using the built-in survey creation and deployment tool.
-These surveys can be sent out to patients based on specific schedules and simple or complex rules
+        In cases where more data needs to be collected (demographics, symptoms, etc.), the system offers the ability to create a survey.
+You can either integrate the survey with Qualtrics or create your own survey from scratch using the built-in survey creation and deployment tool.
+These surveys can be sent out to patients based on specific schedules and simple or complex rules.

 deviceintegration:
   featureset: Device Integration